 - 1 cup sour cream, 14%

-- Scoop dip into a food-safe dish with a lid and refrigerate for at least two hours.
-This will allow the dip to firm up.
+- Transfer the dip to a food-safe container with a lid and refrigerate for at least two hours to allow the flavours to fully marry together.